Cambodian opposition leader released but put under house arrest

 Hun Sen’s CPP won all 125 parliamentary seats in the July vote, which the United Nations and some Western countries have said was flawed because of the lack of a credible opposition, among other factors.

-The CNRP, which had 118 of its members banned from politics for five years following the party’s dissolution, has called the July election a farce.
+The CNRP, which had 118 of its members banned from politics for five years following the party’s dissolution, had urged supporters to boycott the vote, which it said was a farce.

+Invalid and spoilt ballots accounted for 8.4 per cent of the 7.64 million votes cast, representing a protest against the election, the opposition and analysts have said.

 Observers say Hun Sen has been relaxing his stance against critics since the July win, which secured him another five years in power.